Reducing Second Cancer Risk

 The American Society of Clinical Oncology (ASCO) recommends the use of two types of plans following the completion of cancer treatment:

-• The treatment plan: this plan, completed by your oncology team, stores information about your cancer, the treatment you received, and any follow-up care that you should get.
+• The treatment plan: This plan, completed by your oncology team, stores information about your cancer, the treatment you received, and any follow-up care that you should get.
 It provides basic information about your medical history to be given to any doctors who will care for you in the future.

-• The survivorship care plan: in this plan, you will find information about the treatment you received for your cancer and the need for check-ups and cancer tests in the future.
+• The survivorship care plan: In this plan, you will find information about the treatment you received for your cancer and the need for check-ups and cancer tests in the future.
 This plan also would include any potential long-term effects of the treatment you received as well as information about improving your health overall.

 For more information: